-If your applicant fulfils all the requirements, it is time to make the final arrangements.
+If your applicant fulfills all of the requirements, it is time to make the final arrangements.
 Have a look at the following steps:

 Take care of the insurance

 Once in the Netherlands, Au Pairs must register at the local office within the first two weeks of their arrival.
-Afterwards, they will be able to obtain the residence permit.
-The IND will send all the information to the Au Pair agency which will contact the Au Pair and provider her/him with more information about the process.
+Afterwards, they will be able to obtain a residence permit.
+The IND will send all the information to the Au Pair agency which will contact the Au Pair and provide them with more information about the process.
 It is not necessary to make an appointment to pick up the residence permit.

 Au Pair contract and insurance in the Netherlands